 PHI383 Philosophy of Religion

-Philosophical Courses (Choose 6 credits):
+Philosophical Courses (Choose 6 credits from the following):

 APP413 Ethics & Public Policy